tothemoon-org/extension-blocks/spec.md

 ### DoS Limits

 DoS limits shall be enforced by extension block size as well as the newly defined metrics of inputs and outputs cost.
-(Note that exiting outputs inside the extension block affect DoS limits in the canonical block, as they add size and legacy sigops).
+Be aware that exiting outputs inside the extension block affect DoS limits in the canonical block, as they add size and legacy sigops.

 ```
 MAX_BLOCK_SIZE: 1000000 (unchanged)